Before discussing “The Replication Of Circular DNA”, first we are going to give a short introduction to DNA.

 Good to know:

-- The displacement of nicked strand is carried out by a host encoded helicase called PcrA (Plasmid Copy Reduced) in the presence of Plasmid Replication Initiation Protein.
+- The displacement of the nicked strand is carried out by a host-encoded helicase called PcrA (Plasmid Copy Reduced) in the presence of Plasmid Replication Initiation Protein.

-- In this step the linear copies of the original DNA molecule are converted into circular DNA molecule.
+- In this step, the linear copies of the original DNA molecule are converted into circular DNA molecules.

-- First the initiator protein makes another nick to terminate synthesis of the first (Leading) strand (the blue one).
+- First, the initiator protein makes another nick to terminate the synthesis of the first (Leading) strand (the blue one).
 Thus the first circle is made complete.

 To produce DNA from the single strand (the red one)

-- Then DNA polymerase I removes the primer replacing it with DNA.
+- Then DNA polymerase I remove the primer replacing it with DNA.